Jacky King

 Jacky grew up on Flint’s north side and attended Garfield Elementary and Emerson Jr. High.
 Jacky attended Lake Fenton High School, where he was one of three African American students in the school in the late 1960’s.

 Jacky began his martial arts training in 1973, trained with his first instructor Master Robert Anderson from 1973-1976 when he received his first black belt.
 Jacky immediately began training under Grand Master Jae Joon Kim of the World Moo Do Kwan Tang Soo Do Association.
+Jacky stayed with Master Kim until 1980 after receiving his second-degree black belt.

 Jacky founded the Youth Karate-Ka Association in 1977 and has been promoting, coaching, teaching and training under his own style King Karate.
-King Karate Youth Karate-Ka is affiliated with the Grand Master Eugene Humesky’s Tae Kwon Do Brotherhood where Grand Master Jacky King is an eighth degree black belt.
+King Karate Youth Karateka is affiliated with the Grand Master Eugene Humesky’s Tae Kwon Do Brotherhood where Grand Master Jacky King is an eighth-degree black belt.

 Besides teaching karate, Jacky and his wife Dora are introducing the art of farming.
 In 2006 Jacky and his wife started a farming program by securing vacant lots in the Beecher community where they have constructed a greenhouse across the street from the karate school.